abgolev/newshell/README.md

 Description: A simple shell for Unix including commands for setting variables and executing basic commands.

-Limitations: Variable checking only checks for second character being a $
+Limitations: Variable checking only checks that second character of var name is $

 ---